Yatte Yattah

 Yatte Yattah (pronounced 'Yadda Yadda') is a historically significant suburb on the South Coast of New South Wales.
-It is located on the Princes Highway about 4km north of Milton and 2km south of Conjola Lake.
+It is located on the Princes Highway about 4 km north of Milton and 2 km south of Conjola Lake.
 At the 2021 Census, the population was 189.

 Settled in 1827, Yatte Yattah was a pioneer town in the decades preceding the establishment of nearby Milton and Ulladulla.
 Selected at the time for its highly fertile soils and lucrative red cedar, the first settlers in Yatte Yattah used convicts to procure timber, build roads and dig extensive drains along Narrawallee Creek.
 In 1827 a local aboriginal man helped Thomas Kendall cut a track from his land grant in Yatte Yattah to a natural bay in the south.
 Kendall turned the bay into a boat harbour so he could ship cedar and produce from Yatte Yattah to Sydney and Illawarra.
 Eventually this makeshift port would become known as Ulladulla Harbour.
 During this boom period Yatte Yattah had a functioning school, church and post office.

 Today, Yatte Yattah is characterised by picturesque farming estates and private rural retreats.
 There are views of Pigeon House Mountain and the Budawang Ranges.
-There are many surfing beaches near Yatte Yattah and with incereasing popularity the highway is known to become congested during peak holiday season.
+There are many surfing beaches near Yatte Yattah and with increasing popularity the highway is known to become congested during peak holiday season.

 History

-Yatte Yattah was the first area settled by europeans in the Milton-Ulladulla district.
-The first land grant of 1,280 acres (5.2 km2) in the region was issued in 1827 to Reverend Thomas Kendall (1778-1832).
-The land he settled upon would later be named Yatte Yattah, a word derived from local aboriginal language thought by some to mean 'waterfall'.
+Yatte Yattah was the first area settled by Europeans in the Milton-Ulladulla district.
+The first land grant of 1,280 acres (5.2 km2) in the region was issued in 1827 to Reverend Thomas Kendall (1778–1832).
+The land he settled upon would later be named Yatte Yattah, words derived from local aboriginal language thought by some to mean 'waterfall'.
 On this land he built his residence ‘Kendall Dale’.
-There he ran cattle and felled timber including Australian Red Cedar, utilising ticket-of-leave men for labour.
+There he ran cattle and felled timber including Australian red cedar, utilising ticket-of-leave men for labour.
 Kendall travelled often from Ulladulla to Sydney but was drowned when his cargo ship, the Brisbane, was wrecked off Jervis Bay.

 Yatte Yattah was designated as the site for a new and prosperous township on the South Coast.
 A schoolhouse, post office and church were erected near current day Tierney Road above Currowar Creek.

-Decades later when the private township of Milton was incorporated by timbergetters 4 km to the north, plans to develop Yatte Yattah into a fully fledged town were abandoned.
+Decades later when the private township of Milton was incorporated by timbergetters 4 km to the south, plans to develop Yatte Yattah into a fully fledged town were abandoned.